technology_builtquality_teaser_image

 Production is tough and cameras must function anywhere on, below, or above ground in all climatic conditions, day after day, shot after shot.
 To an ARRI engineer, reliability is a mission-critical, must-have quality that is a constant consideration during camera development.
 Some of the most obvious development choices in this regard are the extensive testing regime, the rugged and lightweight unibody design, the camera’s unique and powerful cooling system, and the firm mechanical connection of lens and sensor mount.

 To assure that our cameras perform reliably on set, every component is tested exhaustively during development.
 In addition, each camera undergoes rigorous testing before it is shipped to a customer: on a vibrating plate, we simulate the mechanical stress of a thousand-kilometer truck ride on cobblestone streets — nothing is allowed to come loose or impair functionality.
 Directly after the vibration test, the cameras get transferred to thermal testing in a climate chamber where cameras are being cycled through different temperatures from -20°C to +45°C (-4° F to +113° F).
 While being heated up or cooled down, each camera undergoes a series of startup and recording tests to make sure they can perform even in the most extreme climates.
-You can see some of the tests performed during development here, or a video about the history of digital camera quality control at ARRI here.
+You can see some of the tests performed during development here.

 Long Product Cycles